Ian Cuthbertson - Fatherhood, Cycling, and IBD

 Riding Through Tough Times: A Story of Biking, Challenges, and Family

-By Ian Cuthbertson
+by Ian Cuthbertson

 As a troubled youth from a broken home, I fortunately stumbled in to the mysterious world of cycling (almost a 'black-art' back in the day before the internet), which saved me from myself!
 By 18, I was racing on on the biggest stage of all, competing in my first World Mountain Bike Championship as a British junior.
 Building on that early success, I proudly represented Great Britain, racing in CX, Road, and MTB events.
 The call of pro biking was strong, and for a solid six years, I threw myself into the buzz and excitement of the sport.
 The proudest moment?
 Finishing in 14th place at the World Mountain Bike Championship in Cairns, 1996, and a solid win in the Worlds toughest Cyclo Cross event The 3 Peaks in 1999.